dailybruin/the-stack/_posts/2022-04-21-sports-records.md

 ### Basketball

-With UCLA's recent foray in March Madness, now might be as a good time as ever to revisit some of the historic records UCLA Basketball has set in the past.
+With the UCLA Men's basketball team's recent foray in March Madness, now might be as a good time as ever to revisit some of the historic records UCLA Basketball has set in the past.

 <!-- scatter plot -->
 <div>